picaq/prerequisite-tree/README.md

 [![Image from Gyazo](https://i.gyazo.com/1240cb08092bdff7302b9405d54a995c.gif)](https://gyazo.com/1240cb08092bdff7302b9405d54a995c)

 ## Load Screen
 The default graph displayed is “Birthday Party”.
 The Load Screen loads a list of all saved graphs from the database.
-Clicking any button will load the graph into the client.
+Clicking any button will load the graph data into the client, and d3 will generate an SVG force-directed graph out of this data.
 If a graph is saved, it will show up on the Load Screen.

 ## Edit Graph
 Editing an existing graph will display a form of options to allow linking existing tasks with an arrow with [Add Link] or adding new tasks with [Add Task] in order to link them to existing or new tasks.